How to Apply

 - Optional GMAT or GRE scores: If you’re applying for the 2021-2022 academic year, Northeastern has a test-optional policy and does not require a GMAT or GRE to complete an application for admission.
 Under the new policy, you can decide whether to submit a GMAT or GRE score as part of your admission application.

 English proficiency, both written and verbal, is necessary for success in D’Amore-McKim classrooms.
 If you are not a native English speaker, we require a standardized test of English language proficiency unless you completed a bachelor’s or master’s degree at an accredited institution where English is the language of instruction, or you have worked full-time for two years in the United States or other native English-speaking environment.

 Demonstrating Proficiency with Test Scores

-We accept the following English language proficiency test scores: TOEFL iBT®, IELTS, and PTE Academic .
+We accept the following English language proficiency test scores: TOEFL iBT®, IELTS, Duolingo and PTE Academic.
 Enter your scores and upload a scanned copy of your results as a document in your online application.
-Results from these tests are valid for two years.
+Tests results are valid for two years.

 Demonstrating Proficiency with an Admissions Interview

-For graduate certificate applicants, if you have not completed an English language proficiency test, feel that your scores are not an accurate representation of your abilities, or simply prefer an interview, you may request an intake interview in lieu of providing test scores.
-Interviews are typically 30 minutes long, may be completed remotely or in-person, and are arranged at the time of application review.
+For graduate certificate applicants, if you have not completed an English language proficiency test, feel that your scores are not an accurate representation of your abilities, or simply prefer an interview, you may request an intake interview in lieu of providing a test score.
+Virtual interviews are typically 30 minutes long and are arranged at the time of application review.

 Global Pathways Program